Action 1 – Phenotypic characterisation

 University of Milan

-Morphological caracterisation of individual breeders showed omogeneous qualitative traits, consistent with wheaten gold colour: yellow shanks, white ear-lobe, orange/yellow eyes, red simple comb with 5-6 spikes, falling to one side in the hen; average values of quantitative morphological traits are reported in Table 1.3.
-Occasional ovoposition was registered during November and December 2023, and a costantly increasing weekly oviposition rate (4% to 46%) has been observed starting from January until now.
-Like MB breed, reproductive data recording is still ongoing, and hatching of the progeny for the selection of young breeders is expected in June.
+Morphological caracterisation of individual breeders showed omogeneous qualitative traits, consistent with wheaten gold colour: yellow shanks, white ear-lobe, orange/yellow eyes, red simple comb with 5-6 spikes, falling to one side in the hen; average values of quantitative morphological traits are reported in Table 1.5.

 Phenotipic characterisation of Nero d’Italia (NI) and Brianzolo (Br) turkeys

 At the beginning of March 2023, familiar lines were organised: 1 group with 3 females hatched in 2022 (TV), and 2 groups with 5 females hatched in 2023 (TG, 2 females in one group and 3 females in the other).
 It is planned to mate TV females in turn with each of the 3 males hatched in 2022, and TG females with males hatched in 2023, randomly chosen, and changed every third week.
-It is planned to set eggs three times along the period April-May 2024 in order to select young breeders.
-Reproductive traits recording is ongoing and will be completed in July 2024.
-Along the period January-March, weekly oviposition rate of TG females increased constantly from 6% to 80%, while TV females started oviposition in March, with an average weekly oviposition rate of 26%.
+All the birds underwent morphological characterisation, by the recording of both qualitative and quantitative parameters; qualitative parameters were homogeneous and consistent to the breed standard, showing reticulated silver bronze livery, orange-red caruncles, dark iris, light brown beak with blackish stripes, pinkish shanks; average quantitative parameters are reported in Table 1.9.
+Oviposition curve constantly increased from January to March (6% to 80%) for TG females, while TV females oviposition started in March, and the weekly average oviposition was 26%.
+General oviposition (January-June) and family line oviposition (March-June) curves are shown in Figure 1.5.
+Altogether, total egg production/hen along the oviposition period (177 days) ranged from 21 eggs (family 1) to 49 eggs (family 3).
+Average egg weight was 72.5 g, ranging from 58 g to 93 g.

 Nero d’Italia breed (NI) – A new group of Nero d’Italia turkeys (n=10) was housed to the Poultry Center on July 2023, in order to set a nucleus population.
 A quarantine period was observed to run sanitary tests, then rearing started in September.
-All the birds were marked, sexed, then males and females were parted and reared in outdoor enclosures in the period September-December, and in floor pens in controlled environment in the following months.
-Body weight was registered on 98, 126, 160, 190, and 220 days of age; growth curve for males (n=3) and females (n=7) is reported in Figure 1.2.
-Sexual maturity of females occurred on 45 weeks of age in Aprile and oviposition traits recording is ongoing.
-At the beginning of March, 3 family lines were organised, each made of 2-3 females and 1 male; it is planned to rotate the males from one familiar line to another every third week.
-In the period April-May, three egg settings are planned in order to select new breeders.
+All the birds were marked, sexed, then males and females were reared separately in outdoor enclosures in the period September-December, and in floor pens in controlled environment in the following months.
+Body weight was registered on 98, 126, 160, 190, and 220 days of age; growth curve for males (n=3) and females (n=7) is reported in Figure 1.8.
+Sexual maturity of females occurred on 45 weeks of age in April 2024.

 Phenotipic characterisation of semen in chicken and turkey breeds

 Proteome – The functional informatic analysis of shared and exclusive proteins of different chicken breed semen was concluded during the third year.
-Preliminary results will be presented in a poster at the European Poultry Congress (Valencia, Spain) in June 2024.
-Complete results are being organised to prepare a paper to be submitted for the publication to an open access specialised journal of the field.
+Preliminary results will be presented in a poster at the European Poultry Congress (Valencia, Spain) in June 2024 (Nonnis et al., 2024).
+The main results were described and discussed in a scientific report, preliminary to the preparation of a paper to be submitted for the publication to a specialised journal of the field.

 University of Florence